 A few weeks later I called to make a reservation on their shuttle, and they helped me determine which day trip would best suit my needs.
 I opted for the shortest, a 5-mile float, because of fishing recommendations.

 The day itself could not have been much better.
-It was not too hot, there was a moderate breeze, and the sky was brushed with high, feathery streaks of white.
+Not too hot, a moderate breeze, and the sky was brushed with high, feathery streaks of white.
 The river— though fairly low— pushed past at a good clip while I loaded my kayak and applied sunscreen.

 I shoved off and began casting to shoals and current breaks, trying to figure out where the smallmouths might be and what they found most attractive.
 The current felt even more swift once fully at its mercy, and I thought my little trip could be shorter than I’d planned.
 It wasn’t long before a couple islands and sandbars caught my attention and begged for more thorough treatment.

 I tossed a Jitterbug a couple times into the slackwater behind the bar.
 Minnows, crayfish, and little bass could all be seen in mere inches of water just beyond my toes.
-Just as doubt began to creep in, a fish splashed downstream at a distance that looked barely attainable— even with a cast best classified as “wild abandon.”
+A fish splashed downstream at a distance that looked barely attainable— even with a cast best classified as “wild abandon.”